Regolith-Project/regolith/README.md

 ## About

-Regolith is developed by [Astro42](https://astro42.com) (Wozify Engineering Group Kft), a Budapest-based European space software consultancy with an ESA track record.
+Regolith is developed by [Astro42](https://astro42.com) a British-Hungarian space software consultancy with an ESA track record.
 Project funding is pending.

 ## License

 Regolith is licensed under the [Apache License 2.0](LICENSE).

 ```
-Copyright 2026 Wozify Engineering Group Kft (t/a Astro42)
+Copyright 2026 Wozify Engineering Group Kft / Wozify Technologies Ltd (t/a Astro42)

 Licensed under the Apache License, Version 2.0
 ```